SwinIoTLab/SenShaMart/How_To_Register_a_Sensor.md

 import random

 # MQTT settings
-broker = "brokker address"  # the connection address provided by the API port = 1*** # It will be provided by the API along with the address. topic = "example topic" # the topic provided by the API
+broker = "136.186.108.94"  # the connection address provided by the API port = 5003 # It will be provided by the API along with the address. topic = "in/TestSwin" # the topic provided by the API

 # Create an MQTT client instance
 client = mqtt.Client()